rbtylee/tutorial-jsonc/tutorial/edit.md

 In working with JSON, it may be the case one needs to edit an existing JSON.
 If it is a file, one can edit it in a text editor or by using classic Unix tools, sed et al. But it may be the case that the application you are working on needs to modify the JSON itself, whether the JSON is a file or merely an internal representation.

-Consider once again our _*contact.json*_, suppose John Smith got married to a beautiful and adopted his her daughter, plus his office phone number change and he had a birthday.
+Consider once again our _*contact.json*_, suppose John Smith got married to a young lady and adopted her daughter, plus his office phone number change and he had a birthday.
 Clearly, our JSON for John needs to be updated.

 Let's approach changing these values in the JSON in the order they appear in the JSON file.